JonasGruetzmacher/GameDevelopment/citm_desvj_project_template-L08/README.md

 ## Description

-{In this update of our plataformer we introduced the intended enemies, with one ground enemy and a flying enemy with 3 variations, both have a pathfinding implemented and they will chase the player if he gets close to them, the player can kill these enemies by jumping on them or shooting by pressing k}
+{In this update of our plataformer we introduced the intended enemies, with one ground enemy and a flying enemy with 3 variations, both have a pathfinding implemented and they will chase the player if he gets close to them, the player can kill these enemies by jumping on them or shooting by pressing k.
+Some bugs and problems on the game have also been sold and we've improved the loading screen}

 ## Key Features